 Driver and Front Passenger Knee Airbags

 Ford Ecosport vs. Honda HR-V

-It all depends on your own personal preference when it comes choosing between the 2019 Ford Ecosport and the 2019 Honda HR-V. The Honda leads the pack when it comes to offering the most space on the inside for passengers and also beats the Ecosport in terms of the MPG figures.
-The Ecosport on the other hand is technologically far more superior, when compared to the Honda and offers a far better performance.
+It all depends on your own personal preference when it comes choosing between the 2019 Ford Ecosport and the 2019 Honda HR-V. The Honda leads the pack when it comes to offering the most space on the inside for passengers and also beats the Ecosport in terms of fuel economy.
+The Ecosport, on the other hand, is technologically far more superior, when compared to the Honda and offers much better performance.
 So if you want a family hauler, the Honda should be your choice.
 For everything else, it’s the Ecosport.

 2019 Ford EcoSport Final Verdict

-Riding on the Success of the Ecosport in the developing markets, Ford decided to bring in the same to the US to replicate the same.
-The Ecosport rides on its compact proportions that makes it easier to live with in the cities, superb infotainment system and a low price tag.
+Riding on the success of the Ecosport in the developing markets, Ford decided to replicate the same in the US as well.
 The Ecosport does compromise on the quality of the interiors but in terms of the space, it is at par and better than some of its rivals.
-In terms of look as well, the Ecosport feels like a Big SUV rather than a compact one.
-So, if you are in the market to not shell out a lot of money for a Vehicle that can take you off-road, has a superb infotainment system and sporty ride, the Ford Ecosport is the one to go for.
+In terms of look as well, the Ecosport feels like a big SUV rather than a compact one.
+So, if you are in the market to not shell out a lot of money for a vehicle that can take you off-road, has a superb infotainment system and sporty ride, the Ford Ecosport is the one to go for.